schmittjoh/JMSPaymentPaypalBundle/Resources/doc/index.rst

 ============
 Dependencies
 ------------
-This plugin depends on the PaymentCoreBundle_, so you'll need to add this to your kernel as well even if you don't want to use its persistence capabilities.
+This plugin depends on the JMSPaymentCoreBundle_, so you'll need to add this to your kernel as well even if you don't want to use its persistence capabilities.

 Configuration